Philadelphia Phillies: Fan support and reputation

+At a game in the 1970s, the Phillies had an Easter Day promotion known as the "highest-jumping Easter Bunny."
+The plan was for the Easter Bunny, who was given $1,000 and placed in a hot air balloon, to be flown out of Veterans Stadium before the Phillies game.
+The first fan to find the balloon would get the cash prize.
+However, the balloon only went three feet in the air before crashing to the ground.
+As he left the field, the Phillies' fans booed the Easter Bunny.

 In Phillies' fan culture, it is also not unusual to replace an "f" with a "ph" in words, such as the Phillie Phanatic.

 The club surpassed 100 consecutive sellouts on August 19, 2010, selling out over 50% of their home games and averaging an annual attendance of over 3.1 million fans since moving to Citizens Bank Park; on April 3, 2011, the team broke the three-game series attendance record at the ballpark, having 136,254 fans attend the opening weekend against the Houston Astros.

 In 2011 and 2012, the Phillies led the league in attendance with 3,680,718 and 3,565,718 fans, respectively, coming out to watch Phillies baseball.

+During the 2020 season, Citizens Bank Park was closed to fans due to the COVID-19 pandemic.
+Fans organized a group, the "Phandemic Krew", which gathered behind the center field gate for every game with ladders propped against the gates.
+The fans' drums, cheers, live applause, and air horns could be heard on live broadcasts and by the players in the empty ballpark.

 The Phillies now boast active international support groups on social media, with a Philadelphia Phillies' UK Facebook group starting in August 2015 and UK Phillies' Twitter account created in May 2017.
 In March 2018 a Phillies' France account launched in French.